Savings By Design Online Program Handbook

 2-2 Systems Approach

 The Systems Approach encourages designers to optimize the energy efficiency of the systems within a building.
 The System Approach is most appropriate for less complex projects, those whose systems are designed at different times, and for projects where consideration for energy efficiency occurs late in the design phase.
 For common building types and system features, Savings By Design provides this straightforward approach to identify potential energy efficiency options and impacts.
-For the Systems Approach, the SBD Representative utilizes a simple, performance-based modeling tool to quickly estimate typical energy savings associated with recommended measures in a typical building, and to calculate corresponding incentives.
+The SBD Representative utilizes a simple, performance-based modeling tool to quickly estimate typical energy savings associated with recommended measures in a typical building, and to calculate corresponding incentives.

 3. Program Components

-Savings By Design provides a variety of offerings to encourage the design of energy efficient buildings in California.
+Savings By Design provides a variety of offerings to encourage the design of energy efficient buildings.
 The program offers design assistance on a project-appropriate level as well as financial incentives to both the building Owner and the Design Team.

 3-1 Design Assistance